alextgu/project-a-week-challenge/week1/README.md

 # 🃏 PokerJack

-Classic Texas Holdem poker, but with additional black jack rules. (instructions to run locally below)
+Classic Texas Holdem poker, but with additional black jack rules. (instructions to run locally at bottom of the page) For 2-9 players.

 ---
 ## Purpose